Welcome to U.S. Embassy Kampala's Visa Unit webpage.

 Nonimmigrant visas are for people visiting the U.S. temporarily for tourism, business, education, medical treatment, or petition-based employment.
 The type of visa required depends on your purpose of travel.

 Immigrant visas are for applicants planning to permanently relocate to the United States.

-** Applicants are encouraged to apply well in advance of their anticipated travel and not to schedule travel until they have a visa in hand. **
+** Please note there is approximately a 4 week wait time for NIV appointments.
+Expedited appointment requests are on a very limited basis due to the high volume of applications.
+Applicants are encouraged to apply well in advance of their anticipated travel and not to book travel until they have a visa in hand. **